Hacking-Notes/Hacker-Roadmap/README.md

     - [ ] Authentication vulnerabilities
     - [ ] WebSockets vulnerabilities
     - [ ] ...
-- **Explanation:** Burp Suite Academy offers comprehensive courses specifically focused on web pentesting, including both theoretical knowledge and practical exercises.
-This will enhance your ability to identify and exploit vulnerabilities in web applications.

 After completing these steps, you should have a clearer sense of direction for advancing your bug bounty career.
 I hope this guide helps anyone embarking on this journey.